mpdetwiler/dango/README.md

     - standalone atomic functions
     - `dango::atomic<T>`
       - has no operators (dangerous) just named member functions only
-      - T cannot be cv qualified (pointless to have a const or volatile atomic variable)
+      - T cannot be cv qualified (use standalone functions for volatile + atomic)
-      - if the class template `dango::atomic<T>` instantiates then it is lock-free (and always so). currently i dont see the point of atomics that are not lock-free. why would you want to write lock-free style code (very tedious and difficult) if it is just going to use locks under the hood anyway? just use a lock in that case? i must be missing something
+      - if the class template `dango::atomic<T>` instantiates then it is lock-free (and always so)
   - threading and synchronization library
     - Java inspired daemon and non-daemon threads with the ability to prevent the process from exiting until all non-daemon threads have terminated